 Cooked: It can be combined with peas and carrots as a side dish with lamb or added to a soup with other vegetables (leeks, broccoli, spinach, zucchini, etc.).

 A great combination: steak and salad When eaten together, beef and lettuce provide you with two compounds that your red blood cells need, iron and vitamin B9 (folic acid) respectively.
-The fiber in the lettuce makes the meat easy to digest.

 And everyone else